Nancy Weir: Biography

+In 1968-69, Nancy Weir appeared as the piano soloist with orchestras in concerts presented by the Australian Broadcasting Corporation (then known as the Australian Broadcasting Commission).

 During her Queensland years she notably led the Students' Symphonic Safaris bus tours throughout the state and, after retiring from the Conservatorium in 1980, purchased the Rialto Theatre in West End in 1983, which she ran successfully for a few years.
 Subsequent moves were to Townsville and Pinnacle, west of Mackay, where she bought, restored and lived in a deconsecrated church she renamed "Einsiedeln".
 "Einsiedeln" was the name of the area of Switzerland where her life was saved by an operation which left her partially deaf.
 Piers Lane and Weir performed together in this small wooden building.
 She was attracted to the area through the work of Dorothy Blines, a local piano teacher and co-founder of the Pinnacle Playhouse.
 Her final home was at Slade Point, Mackay, where for a time she ran a small grocery shop until she sold it after it had several times been invaded by burglars, whom she confronted with her faithful blue cattle dog, Digger, acting as her hearing-aid.
 Her previous dog, Cully, had also been a most faithful companion, and sometime stage "artiste".
 Both these dogs were strays who attached themselves to Weir with a tenacity only equalled by her love of them.

 In 1989, there was an archival exhibition at Queensland Performing Arts Centre (QPAC) of Weir's original concert programmes, war-time photographs and personal memorabilia.
 Thereafter, she was awarded an Honorary Doctorate from Griffith University, Queensland Conservatorium.
 In 2002, she transferred to a retirement home in Brisbane and she died peacefully at Amity, New Farm, on 14 October 2008.
-Her funeral service began with a recording of her playing of Liszt's Bénédiction de Dieu dans la solitude from Harmonies Poétiques et Religieuses.
+Her funeral service began with a recording of her playing of Liszt's Bénédiction de Dieu dans la solitude from Harmonies poétiques et religieuses.

-Nancy Weir was a Life Member of the Accompanists Guild of Queensland, Inc.
+Nancy Weir was a Life Member of the Accompanists Guild of Queensland, Inc..

 Her awards include Officer of the Order of Australia (1995) for services to music and music education, an honorary D Mus from Griffith University, the FRAM and the University of Melbourne Conservatorium Centennial Award.
 The German Government awarded her the Beethoven Commemorative Medal in 1970.